yoarnold/udacity-portfolio/README.md

 A portfolio concept.

 ## Attributions
-* Icon made by Freepik from www.flaticon.com
+* Icons made by Freepik from www.flaticon.com